hydra3333/Smart_Stay_Awake_2/README_superseded.md

 ---

 ## Smart Auto-quit Timer and Time remaining update frequency
-- **Coundown** to Auto-quit, shows ETA for Auto-quit and time remaining countdown
+- **Coundown** to Auto-quit, shows ETA for Auto-quit and a time remaining countdown
 - **Adaptive time remaining update frequency** that balances accuracy with CPU resource usage:
 - **Smooth time boundary snapping** for a cleaner easier-to-read display
 - **Monotonic deadline tracking** to prevent timer drift